 But if your anxiety symptoms are affecting your daily life, or impacting things you love to do, you may want to reach out for support for anxiety, especially if natural remedies aren’t making a big difference in how you feel on a daily basis.

 If your anxiety is severe to the point that it interferes with your everyday functioning or lasts longer than a week or two, talk to a healthcare professional.

 A therapist, psychiatrist, primary care provider, or K doctor can help assess the problem and determine the proper course of treatment to help decrease anxiety symptoms so you can function and feel better.

 How K Health Can Help

 Stress and anxiety are among the most under-reported and under-treated diseases in America.

-Nearly 20% of adults in the US suffer from mental health illness and fewer than half receive treatment.
-Our mission is to increase access to treatment for those suffering in silence.
+Nearly 20% of adults in the US experience mental health illness, and fewer than half receive treatment.
+Our mission is to increase access to treatment for those experiencing mental illness in silence.

 K Health has strict sourcing guidelines and relies on peer-reviewed studies, academic research institutions, and medical associations.
 We avoid using tertiary references.

 Caffeine, Mental Health, and Psychiatric Disorders.
 (2010)